MicrosoftDocs/azure-docs/articles/communication-services/concepts/ai.md

 ms.subservice: ai
 ---

-# AI overview
+# Artificial intelligence (AI) overview

 Artificial intelligence (AI) technologies can be useful for a wide variety of communication experiences.
 This concept page summarizes availability of AI and AI-adjacent features in Azure Communication Services.
-Broadly AI features can be split into three categories:
+AI features can be split into three categories:

 1.  **Accessors.** APIs that allow you to access Azure Communication data for the purposes of integrating your own separate transformations and bots.
 2.  **Transformers.** APIs that provide a built-in transformation of communication data using a machine learning or language model.
 3.  **Bots.** APIs that implement bots that directly communicate with end-users, typically blending structured programming with language models.

-Typical communication scenarios involving these capabilities:
+Typical communication scenarios integrating these capabilities:

+- Transforming audio speech content into text transcriptions
+- Transforming a video feed to blur the user's background
+- Operating a chat or voice bot that responds to human conversation
--Transforming a corpus of text chat and meeting transcriptions into summaries.
+- Transforming a corpus of text chat and meeting transcriptions into summaries.
 This may involve a generative AI interface, where a user asks "summarize all conversations between me and user Joe."
--Transforming audio speech content into text transcriptions -Transforming a video feed to blur the user's background -Operating a chat or voice bot that responds to human conversation

 ## Messaging: SMS, Chat, Email, WhatsApp